PomonaCS051/PomonaCS051.github.io/student_guide.md

    **Commit...**.
 4. In the dialog box that appears add a commit message.

    > Commit messages should be short and to the point.
+Something like "fixed
+   > OnMouseDrag() method" or "implemented color changing methods".

-5. On the bottom of the window, you will see a list of the modified files in present in your workspace.
+5. On the bottom of the window, you will see a list of the modified files present in your workspace.
 If you would like a changes of a file to be captured in the commit, use the checkbox to select the appropriate files.
    In Git, this is called staging files for a commit.